Newcastle upon Tyne

-Newcastle upon Tyne is full of architectural treasures, one of which is the Central Arcade, a stunning Edwardian shopping arcade built in 1906 within the Central Exchange, a triangular building built by Richard Grainger in 1836-1838 to the designs of John Wardle and George Walker, it’s a triangular building.
-I’ve painted the outside of the building on many occasions as it appears in my paintings of Grey street, Grainger Street and Market Street.
+Newcastle upon Tyne is full of architectural treasures, one of which is the Central Arcade.
+It’s a stunning Edwardian shopping arcade built in 1906 within the Central Exchange.
+Built by Richard Grainger in 1836-1838 to the designs of John Wardle and George Walker, it’s a triangular building.
+I’ve painted the outside of the building on many occasions.
+It often appears in my paintings of Grey street, Grainger Street and Market Street.
 Folk in Newcastle will best remember the Central Arcade as the home of J.G.
 Windows music.
 I recall going in to the basement to check out the latest rock music releases as a long haired Genesis fan many years ago!

 Back in 1993 I was commissioned to do an original watercolour of the Central Arcade in Newcastle.
 At the time, I was doing a series of paintings of Newcastle taken from ariel perspectives.
-The client had commissioned two other paintings along that theme and wanted the one of the arcade to be viewed from above too.
-This was a challenging task, as the Central Arcade is enclosed by a glass roof and there is no public access to the balcony that is on the first floor.
-I managed to persuade the caretaker at the time to allow me to climb through a small window from a room that overlooked the shopping area below, for me to be able to take some photographs which were good enough to paint from.
+The clients had commissioned two other paintings along that theme.
+They wanted the one of the arcade to be viewed from above too.
+This was a challenging task, as the Central Arcade is enclosed by a glass roof.
+Also, there is no public access to the balcony that is on the first floor.
+I managed to find the caretaker at the time.
+He allowed me to climb through a small window from a room that overlooked the shopping area below.
+From this unique vantage point, I was able to take some photographs which were good enough to paint from.

-There’s nearly always somebody busking in the arcade but unfortunately on this occasion there wasn’t so a few days later I drew my son Oliver playing his violin.
-I got him to play on our driveway from an upstairs bedroom window to get the correct perspective.
+There’s nearly always somebody busking in the arcade but unfortunately on this occasion there wasn’t.
+A few days later I drew my son Oliver playing his violin.
+I got him to play on our driveway.
+Sketching him from an upstairs bedroom window gave me the correct perspective.
 I was so pleased with the end result that I decided to reproduce the original watercolour as a limited edition print with only 250 in the edition.